OSGConnect/connectbook/client-install-user.md

 * open XCode Preferences
 * click the Locations tab
 * ensure that a command-line tools package is selected at the bottom of the pane

+## OpenSSL development libraries

+OpenSSL is used to build the *pycrypto* components that Connect Client uses for secure network communication.

+*Linux*: Install the `openssl-devel` package from your distribution.
+Distributions not based on EL6 might call this differently.

+*MacOS*: You may need to install MacPorts for a successful compilation on MacOS X.

+There are no particular version requirements for the OpenSSL libraries.

 # Obtaining the Connect Client distribution